haolingdong-msft/azure-dataplane-sdk-helper/README.md

     2. .env.local.user contains sensitive configs that can be pushed to remote git repository, e.g. api keys, passwords, secrets, etc
 2. `docs` contains documents that need to be loaded into vector store
 3. `ConversationHander.ts` is the main logic for handling chats, vector stores and OpenAI calls

-### Debug locally using Visual Studio Code

-1. Fill in necessary configs in `env/.env.local` and `env/.env.local.user`
-2. In Debug tag, choose `Debug(Edge)` and start debugging
-3. On Edge popup, select `Add` to add the bot to Teams.
-4. Start conversation with the Bot.

 ## Additional information and references